-Steve Hart is a journalist, editor, assignment editor, and project manager with experience in broadcast news.
-He currently works at NZME’s New Zealand Herald.
+Steve Hart is a journalist, editor, and project manager, with experience in podcast production.

 Steve’s career in the media began in the UK when he started writing a weekly music column for his local evening newspaper.

 With three years’ newsroom experience under his belt, and having completed industry training at Harlow College, he was appointed as a regional editor at his local newspaper.

 Within a few years he became group chief sub editor and then deputy editor.
 At the time the company published 14 regional editions and had a combined weekly distribution of more than one million copies.